 Can I reset my WordPress to an older version?

-You can "downgrade" your WordPress to an older version at any time, provided you still have a backup of your website with the older WordPress version saved.
+You can “downgrade” your WordPress to an older version at any time, provided you still have a backup of your website saved with the older WordPress version.
 You can simply restore this.
-With Raidboxes, this works in the dashboard of your Box (i.e. your WordPress website) via the "Backups" tab and a click on the "circle arrow symbol" next to the backup you want to use.
+With Raidboxes, you can do this in the dashboard of your Box (i.e. your WordPress website) via the “Backups” tab and by clicking on the “circle arrow symbol” next to the backup you want to use.
 The WordPress version under which the backups were created is also displayed in the backup overview.